 Early detection of developmental delays is critical.
-This indicator looks at children that are referred and determined eligible for early intervention before their first birthday.
+This indicator looks at children that are

-Target: 1.10% Actual: 1.19%
+Target: 1.10% Actual: 0.95%

 Percent of infants and toddlers birth to 3 with IFSPs compared to national data.

 Early detection of developmental delays is critical.
 This indicator looks at children that are referred and determined eligible for early intervention before their third birthday.